shukieshah/AccountLedger/README.md

 ### createCustomerAccount
 ----
-  Creates a customer account in the database with the appropriate fields.
+  Creates a customer account in the database with default ledger values and timestamps.

 * **URL**